 Bryant’s Evolution® System is an advanced communicating system capable of delivering high-efficiency performance and total home comfort in both warm and cold conditions.
 It can give you more control of temperature, humidity, indoor air quality, fan speed and ventilation in your home.
 As a communicating system, it can even detect when it needs service or when a component needs to be replaced.

 It's easy to achieve clean, breathable air in your home with UV Light.
 Homes and especially commercial buildings such as offices can have a surprisingly high amount of fungi in the air.
 UV lights can significantly lower the levels of fungi.
 Changing filters in your HVAC system can also help improve indoor air quality and ensure your home is free of dust.
 Pollution, dust, debris, mold, dander and other particulates can accumulate within your home or place of business, which is why it's so important to keep indoor air quality in mind.
 Poor indoor air quality can exacerbate allergies, asthma, lung cancer and even heart conditions.

 The evaporator coil is a series of piping connected to a furnace or air handler that blows indoor air across it, causing the coil to absorb heat from the air.
-Cooled air is then delivered to the house through ducting.
+Cooled air is then delivered through ducting.
 The refrigerant then flows back to the compressor where the cycle starts over again.